timmcginley/41934/Activities/ClassificationIfcOpenShell.md

 To take pressure from IFC it has been agreed that we are free to apply classification systems to it.

-Eaxmples include :
+Examples include :
 * Uniclass
 * BIM7AA
 * Many others

-So in this way classification
+Pros and cons
-* :white_check_mark: conforms to national / local naming norms.
+- :white_check_mark: conforms to national / local naming norms.
-* :negative_squared_cross_mark: naming different between different models from different places.
+- :x: naming different between different models from different places.
-* :negative_squared_cross_mark: is it correct? - is it classified properly?
+- :x: is that really what the entity? - is it classified properly?
-* :negative_squared_cross_mark: if classified properly, is the ifc labling correct?
+- :x: if classified properly, is the ifc labling correct?
-* :negative_squared_cross_mark: non trivial to translate between different classification systems.
+- :x: non trivial to translate between different classification systems.